Start9Labs/documentation/site/source/device-guides/mac/tor-mac.rst

                 cat /usr/local/var/log/tor.log || sudo cat /opt/homebrew/var/log/tor.log

-        If you'd like to setup Firefox to use Tor you can follow  :ref:`this guide<ff-mac>`.

     .. group-tab:: Pre-Ventura

         #.
 Enable proxy autoconfig file (This will download the Start9 standard proxy config file.
 You can use your own if you prefer):